I am a vintage-loving media psychology geek, survivor and activist playing in a complicated world full of entrepreneurs, psychologists & polygamists.

 Founder ✒ Technorazzi ♞ Voices for Dignity ♻ Digital MishMasher ☁ Social Media Goof ♻ Technology Evangelist ✿ Mommy Blogger Sort of✎ Parent Educator ✄ Gingerbread Lover ❤ Marriage Officiant (True)★ Idealist ✚ Feminist ♛ Children’s Literacy Advocate ❤ Baby Nurturer ☤ Geek Promoter ✔ Ventriloquist ☂ Mother of Invention ⚡ Chicken Photographer ❀ Connector & Networker ♼ Graphic Designer ❖ Web Master ♣ Author ☛ Pink Lover ❤ Humanitarian ♥ Believer ✤

 Once Upon a Dam

 I grew up in a small river town in Michigan called Croton Dam.

 We didn’t have much, but I had a great family, horses, animals, woods and lots of room for a child’s imagination to grow.
 I also had a lazy eye, thick glasses, and a speech impediment which caused me to be picked on by the bullies.

-Today, of couse, I wouldn’t trade those experiences because it created compassion in me for the underdogs.
-It also caused me to develop my own best friend – a ventriloquist dummy named Howdy Doody.
+Today, of course, I wouldn’t trade those experiences because it created compassion in me for the underdogs.

 I first learned ventriloquism from a Buffalo Bob album that came with a Howdy Doody doll when I was 10 or 11.